-If a skier's turn in Jump or Slalom or Tricks is interrupted between passes due to a weather hold initiated by the Judges, and the interruption causes a delay exceeding ten (10) minutes, then the skier shall be allowed a free warm up pass/ jump with a protected score on passes already completed.
+If a skier's turn in jump or slalom or tricks is interrupted between passes due to the above listed circumstances or due to a weather hold initiated by the Judges, and the interruption causes a delay exceeding ten (10) minutes, then the skier shall be allowed a free warm up pass/ jump with a protected score on passes already completed.
 The warm-up pass is not scored although the skier will be given the distance in the case of jump.
 The timing for the 10 minutes shall be from the moment the skiing is placed on hold or the boat is stopped (whichever comes first).